SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 > [!TIP]
 > If the AppInstalled event fails, SharePoint deletes the add-in web if there is one; and if the AppUpated event fails, SharePoint restores the add-in web to its pre-update state.
 For this reason, your handlers never need to roll back actions they take on the add-in web.
 If your handler performs actions on both the host web and the add-in web, it should deal with the add-in web first.
 Doing so makes it safe to use the handler delegation strategy for the host web.
 Even if the add-in web actions succeed and the host web actions fail, no rollback logic goes unexecuted.

-## Remote Event Receivers in add-ins that support multiple security zones
+## Remote event receivers in add-ins that support multiple security zones

 Some restrictions on how you design an add-in support multiple security zones and have a remote event receiver.
 For more information, see Knowledge Base article kb3135876 [You can't add a provider-hosted add-in to a SharePoint 2013 site in non-default zones](https://support.microsoft.com/en-us/help/3135876/you-can-t-add-a-provider-hosted-add-in-to-a-sharepoint-2013-site-in-no).

 <a name="RERFAQ"> </a>

-## Remote Event Receivers FAQ
+## Remote event receivers FAQ

 The following are common questions you may have when using remote event receivers.